| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 appear on the outside of the package or on a hang tag fastened to

-(b) Care labels must state what regular care is needed for the ordinary
+the product. (b) Care labels must state what regular care is needed for the ordinary

 use of the product.
 In general, labels for textile wearing apparel